Cy5er/Portfolio/Statistical Natural Language Processing Assignments/Assignment 3/README.md

 - **Text Embedding**: Leveraged transformer-based models to create meaningful semantic representations of text.
 - **Similarity Matching**: Used cosine similarity to compare embeddings from both modalities.
 - **Evaluation**: Visualized results and computed retrieval metrics to assess the matching performance.

----

-## Conclusion
-The Visual Semantic Matching System successfully integrates visual feature extraction and textual semantic embedding to match images with relevant text descriptions.
-The approach demonstrates promising retrieval performance and paves the way for applications in image retrieval, captioning, and multimedia search.
-Future work may include further fine-tuning of embeddings and exploring alternative similarity measures to enhance matching accuracy.